UK/SUMMER COURSE

 “The course gave me the confidence to branch out into other types of media and experiment with the way I tell stories,” she says.

 It has been pivotal to the work she has done from Baghdad, making videos and reporting live on the French news channel, France 24, and the US network, PBS.
-Other organizations she’s worked for include The Independent and Sunday Times in the UK, and The National in the UAE.
+Other organisations she’s worked for include The Independent and Sunday Times in the UK, and The National in the UAE.

 Pesha was selected to attend the summer course by her then editor at Mada Masr, an independent Egyptian news website.